ultralight.school

 ( Can I participate remotely somehow? )

-Given the strong walking component of this class, we are only doing in-person in NYC.
+Given the walking focus, we are only doing in-person in NYC.
 But feel free to write us at walking-the-internet@ultralight.school if you are interested 1) us bringing “Walking the Internet” to your city or 2) in possible virtual offerings.

 ( How can I learn more about this in general? )